University of Alberta Press Style Guide

 If you use EndNote, RefWorks, or other software that automatically creates or formats a bibliography, remove field codes before finalizing your manuscript.
 Check your software’s instructions on how to do this.
 These embedded links can wreak havoc at the design stage.

 The amount and types of illustrations to be reproduced in your book are subject to approval by the Press.
-In most cases it is the author’s responsibility to seek high-quality illustrations and to seek and pay for permission to include them in the book.
+In most cases it is the author’s responsibility to seek high-quality illustrations and to secure and pay for permission to include them in the book.
 Do not pay for illustrations or their permissions until your acquisitions editor has confirmed that the illustrations will be used and the rights granted in the permission are adequate for our needs.

 - Submit electronic versions of any images you anticipate including.